 Many Arduino projects use an ESP8266 WiFi module, usually the ESP-01, just for wireless communications.
-But the ESP8266 is also a very powerful microcontroller on it’s own.
+But the ESP8266 is also a very powerful microcontroller on its own.
 It’s capable of doing many of the things the Arduino microprocessors can do.
-The ESP-01 is a bit limited in it’s possibilities because it only has a few pins, but other versions of the ESP8266 modules are much more versatile.
+The ESP-01 is a bit limited in its possibilities because it only has a few pins, but other versions of the ESP8266 modules are much more versatile.
 One of those versions is the “ESP8266 NodeMcu ESP12E”, a development board.
-It’s an ESP-12E/F together with an USB to serial interface and a voltage regulator, fitted on a board with lots of pins.
+It’s an ESP-12E/F together with a USB to serial interface and a voltage regulator, fitted on a board with lots of pins.
 Another big advantage: the boards are very cheap.
 I got mine, a “Geekcreit™ Doit NodeMcu Lua ESP8266 ESP-12E WIFI Development Board” from VNG Systems for just €8,50.

 ESP8266 NodeMcu ESP-12E with the Arduino IDE on Linux Mint/Ubuntu Linux

 The ESP8266 NodeMcu comes with a firmware that lets you program the chip with the Lua scripting language.
-But if you are already familiar with the Arduino way of doing things, you can also use the Arduino IDE to progam the ESP.
+But if you are already familiar with the Arduino way of doing things, you can also use the Arduino IDE to program the ESP.
 Thanks to a project on GitHub called ‘Arduino core for ESP8266 WiFi chip‘ you can add support for the chip to the Arduino IDE.
 This way you can write sketches using the already familiar Arduino functions and libraries.
 You can upload the code directly to the chip and run your program on the ESP8266.
 No external microcontroller required.

 The ESP8266 Arduino IDE extension comes with libraries to communicate over WiFi using TCP and UDP, set up HTTP, mDNS, SSDP, and DNS servers and do OTA updates.
 It will also let you use a file system in flash memory, work with SD cards and servos.
 Most notably, it will also let you work with SPI and I2C peripherals.